samlinux/hlf-c01/src/ch01-01-01-installing-fabric.md

 Although this course is based on Node.js for chaincode as well as for client development, we should install **Go** on our training machine.

 Use the commands below and step by step copy and paste these into your terminal to install Go.
-For this we follow the official documentation.
+For this process we follow the official documentation.
 Referene https://golang.org/doc/install

 First, we download and unzip the go binary for our system.
 ```bash